automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Parksosaurus.md

 # Parksosaurus
-## Description: It was once classified as a species of Thescelosaurus.
+## It was once classified as a species of Thescelosaurus.